 An HTTP proxy is set up through a browser and only applies to web pages.
 They’re good for hiding who is accessing a particular site and for browsing the Internet safely in another region.

-A SOCKS proxy isn’t limited to web browsing and can be used for peer-to-peer file transfers, online gaming, and video streaming.
+A SOCKS proxy isn’t limited to web browsing and can be used for school or work downloads, online gaming, and more.
 PrivadoVPN Premium grants you access to a SOCKS5 proxy so you can have the fastest possible connection on data-heavy transfers.

 While they can be useful, you can start to see the difference between a VPN and a proxy.
 For one, proxies only change your IP address, so it looks like you’re coming from someplace else.
 While this is faster than a VPN, it’s also not as secure.